 Discogs have a great guide to record collecting.

-Another good resource for knowing if a record will sound good is the Dynamic Range Database.
+A great resource for helping you choose between buying a CD or record is the Dynamic Range Database.
 Dynamic range is the difference between the loudest and softest moments in a piece of music.

 Since 1994 music has been made louder.